ekin651/Tableau-Challenge/README.md

 **Design 3 visualizations for each discovered phenomena (4-10 total).
 You may work with a timespan of your choosing.
 Optionally, you may merge multiple datasets from different periods.**

 **The following are some questions you may wish to tackle.
 Do not limit yourself to these questions; they are suggestions for a starting point.
 Be creative!**
 * Today, what is the peak station in the city for starting a journey?
+E17-Broadway
-* What are the peak stop hours in which bikes are used during a day?
+* What are the peak start hours in which bikes are used during a day?
 * How effective has gender outreach been in increasing female ridership over the timespan?

-* Today, what is the peak station in the city for starting a journey?
+* Today, what is the peak station in the city for st0p a journey?
 W56 St & 6ave ct:3,058
 * What are the peak stop hours in which bikes are used during a day?
 6pm for each genders
 * How effective has gender outreach been in increasing female ridership over the timespan?
 Result shows, females rider is less than others.